 Slaves at a coffee yard in a farm.
 Vale do Paraiba, Sao Paulo, 1882. / Marc Ferrez/Moreira Salles Institute Archive

-Colonial imperialists enslaved Natives and Africans to produce and profit from coffee production for many generations.
-We are dejected to tell you that slavery and indentured servitude through coercion, debt peonage, and inhumane labor practices still exist today.
-Corruption along the coffee network that cares about profit margins, and neglects human life has deep roots.
+Colonial imperialists enslaved Natives and Africans to profit from coffee production for many generations.
+Slavery and indentured servitude through coercion, and inhumane labor practices still exist today.
+Corruption along the coffee network that cares about profit margins, but neglects human life has deep roots.
 Today, this could be explained by the distribution of capital away from the workers and to the owners in the coffee industry, actively or passively.

-To collectively acknowledge the flaws and injustices in our industry is a step forward we can make to insure a lifelong path towards social justice.
-We stand in solidarity with the people of the world, starting with the Black community in the United States of America in the struggle for justice, equality, and the protection of basic human rights.
+To collectively acknowledge the flaws and injustices in our field is a step forward we can make to ensure a lifelong path towards social justice.
+We stand in solidarity with the workers and the people of the world, starting with the Black community in the United States of America in the struggle for justice, equality, and the protection of basic human rights.